In addition to the information on this page, you must ensure you read the following documents –

 If you miss a paper through illness, you need to inform the relevant Exams Office immediately for advice.
 If you feel unwell during the exam raise your hand and the invigilator will assist you.
 Special consideration can be applied in certain circumstances that affect a candidate’s performance on the day of the exam, fill in the HSDC Special Consideration Application Student form in the download section of this page or contact the Exams Office for advice.
 Applications have to be approved by the Principal and we may contact you for more information if required.

 Q. I haven’t got a passport or driving license – will I still be able to sit my exam?

-A. It is generally best to bring your college ID card for your exams, although you can use any photo ID which is “in date” in order to sit your exam.
-The only exception to this is certain professional boards which require specific forms of ID – you will be informed if this is the case in advance.
+A. It is generally best to bring your college ID card for your exams, although you can use any photo ID which is ‘in date’ in order to sit your exam.
+The only exception to this is certain professional boards that require specific forms of ID – you will be informed if this is the case in advance.

 Q. I don’t know my candidate number; how will I know where to sit?

-A. Your candidate number can be found on your statement of entry above your name.
-If you still cannot find this or forget to bring your statement of entry with you then you can find this out when you get into the exam room.
+A. Your candidate number can be found on ProPortal.
+If you still cannot find this, you can find this out when you get into the exam room.
 Desks will be laid out in numerical order from front to the back.

 A. In the first instance, you should speak to your tutor, who will complete the relevant paperwork and set up a meeting with Additional Support.
 However, please don’t leave this until a week before your exam as we may not be able to accommodate arrangements – you should do this as early in the year as possible so that Additional Support and Examinations can make the necessary arrangements.
 You can also go to Additional Support in person.